 An engineering physics major, Collins transferred to UNH from the University of Maine after taking a summer course in Durham.

 “When I saw the facilities here and how much UNH had to offer, I made the switch,” Collins says.
+“That was the first step professionally to my career in spaceflight, it only takes one step after another to get to your goal”.

-He has been a member of the UNH’s Students for the Exploration and Development of Space (SEDS) for the last three years and now serves as president.
+He has been the Vice President of UNH’s Students for the Exploration and Development of Space (SEDS) for the last three years since its foundation in Spring 2017.
+“UNH isn’t tech giant such as MIT or Virginia Tech, getting into the spaceflight industry is hard.
+UNH SEDS hopes to bring space loving students and the industry a little closer together.”

 As excited as he is to start his internship, Collins is sorry to miss the Spaceport America Cup competition SEDS members will participate in on June 16 that will have teams from around the world launching the rockets they made.

 “It’s good because I want as much time with Rocket Lab as I can get but it’s bad because I’ll have to miss being part of this project that I’ve been working on for the last two or three years,” Collins says.
-“But this fellowship is a step toward what I want to do, so it’s worth it.”